 - Know the importance and critical perspective of historical knowledge for understanding contemporary society.

-- Demonstrate an advanced level of factual knowledge in their field of historical study (U.S., European, Public).
+- Demonstrate an advanced level of factual knowledge in your area of concentration.

-- Demonstrate mastery of the historiography of their field of historical study.
+- Demonstrate mastery of the historiography of you field of historical study.

 - Demonstrate competence in the methodologies commonly employed in the discipline.